 If you've ever camped near someone running a generator all night, you know the noise pollution that it can cause.
 However, not all generators are equally noisy.
 Noise is rated in decibels; 70 decibels — the sound level of many generators — is about equal to the cabin noise on a B-757 flight.
 60 dB is equivalent to the loudness of background music in a restaurant.
 If you find a generator that runs closer to 80 dB, think twice; this would be about the loudness of a garbage disposal, and who wants to live with that all day?

-The Gentron Pro2 ($889 with free shipping, a low by $10) runs about 71 decibels, and uses propane rather than gasoline.
+The Gentron Pro2 (from $915 with free shipping, a low by $85) runs about 71 decibels, and uses propane rather than gasoline.
 With an electric starter this machine can produce a whopping 5,000 running watts of electricity, reaching 6,000 at its peak.
 At this rate, you can expect to get eight hours of run time at half-load from 20 lbs. of propane.
 This generator is a beast, though, weighing in at 210 lbs., but thankfully it includes a wheel kit.

-Look for an electric starter to help keep your arm from growing weary after tugging on the generator's recoil rope.
-An oil gauge and low oil shutoff are also useful for automatically shutting down the unit if it gets short on oil, which can keep it from seizing.
+Look for an electric starter to keep your arm from growing weary after tugging on the generator's recoil rope.
+An oil gauge and low oil shutoff are also useful for automatic shutdown if the unit runs low on oil, which can keep it from seizing.
 Similarly, a gas gauge will tell you when it's time to refuel.

 If we share one addiction as a nation, it's electricity.
 It makes our labors easier and our relaxation more comfortable.
 Therefore, it's no wonder some folks feel frazzled when the power goes out.
 However, for an investment of a few hundred dollars, there's no need to remain tied to the utility company's power supply.
 And for many, it also no longer means having to make a choice between tailgating and watching the television coverage of our favorite sport.
 With a good generator and a few gallons of petrol, we can kick back in either situation and continue to let the good times roll.